-The street art in Athens is said to be the biggest in the world.
-You can’t help but notice the excessive amount of graffiti that coats every available surface throughout city, where every available wall, shop front, brick wall or obscure alley is a canvas waiting to be filled with artistic optimism, political reference or social satire.
+You can’t help but notice the excessive amount of graffiti that coats every available surface throughout Athens, where every available wall, shop front, brick wall or obscure alley is a canvas waiting to be filled with artistic optimism, political reference or social satire.

-Used as an open canvas from which to convey a multitude of messages, the street art in Athens is no exception to the rule.
+Used as an open canvas from which to convey a multitude of messages, Athens street art is no exception to the rule.

 Much like Manolis Iliopoulos, a local artist I got to hang out with through Dopios, an online resource which links up visitors with local people wanting to show off their city.
 Manolis explains the history of the graffiti and street art movement in Athens, shows you how to look out for the tags of some of the top artists, and takes you to the city’s artistic hangouts including studios and a cool spray paint shop – things you would never find during your own exploration.